Universes expand like bubbles and collide one with other, what would happen if the bubble bursts out?

 The net of light descended into the world, it washed over the ruins of thousands of cities, now regrown as forests and cave systems.
 It should have ignored the plants and the beasts but wisps of energy were absorbed while it looked for the kind of signal it was more familiar with: an intelligence capable of rationalization.

 Every sapient being got wrapped in a cocoon of energy and in a flash they were gone.

 And then, after everything was done a rain of meteors scorched the land, destroying what was left of the civilization’s ruins.

 Five years ago.

-In a world of magic all the priests of all religions panicked at once because the gods went silent at the same time, but more strangely, a few people, like one in every ten thousand received memories of things that were yet to happen, memories so detailed and vivid they could repeat them to each other and warn them in detail.
+In a world of magic all the priests of all religions panicked at once because the gods went silent at the same time, but more strangely, a few people, like one in every hundred thousand received memories of things that were yet to happen.
+Memories so detailed and vivid they could repeat them to each other and warn them in detail.

-Vance woke up confused, for a moment he felt as if he still was on his hole hiding from the beasts and focusing on the magic that would keep him hidden, then he realized he was back in his house.
+Vance woke up confused, for a moment he felt as if he still was on his hole, hiding from the beasts and focusing on the magic that would keep him cloaked.
+Then he realized he was back in his house.

-He doubted for a moment if he was still dreaming, too hungry and scared to wake up, but no, the light had enveloped him and everything went blank and there he was, back in his house, had he really... been sent back in time?
+He doubted for a moment if he was still dreaming, too hungry and scared to wake up.
+But no, the light had enveloped him and everything went blank and there he was, back in his house.

 Vance checked the date, how long did he had?